jesperottosen/Civ5mod-NoCitiesOnSmallIslands/README.md

 * The function "IsFreshWater" is really *does this field have freshwater* so it's not relevant here
 * Build the function up slowly using print statements
 * Chek your variables, and remember if you count water or land
+* booleans needs to be converted before they can be logged